Alormor/MovieBrowser/README.md

 - Instead of using a “Load more” button, the application implements **infinite scroll**.
 - When the user scrolls near the bottom, the next 10 results are automatically fetched and added to the list.

+### ✔️ Search Filters
+- Users can search for both **movies and series**.
+- Automatic search triggers after **typing at least 3 characters**.

+### ✔️ Movie Detail View
+- Clicking on a movie or series displays full details:
+  - Poster
+  - Director
+  - Actors
+  - Plot / Synopsis
+  - Year
+  - All available ratings from the API
+- Users can return to the previous list **in the same state** without losing scroll position.

 ---

 ## 🛠️ Technologies Used